oktaytuncay/Kubernetes/kubernetes.md

 - Edit replicaset
   > kubectl edit replicaset

-#### Deployments
+## Deployments

 ![pic8](images/8.png)

-You have a Web server and that needs to be deployed in a production environment.
-You need many instances of running web server.
+You have a Web server that needs to be deployed in a production environment.
+You need many instances of running a web server.
 And also whenever a newer version of application builds become available on the Docker registry and if you upgrade them all at once, this may impact users accessing the application.
 So, you might want to upgrade them one after the other.

 Let's say your upgrade resulted in an error and you want to roll back the changes that were recently carried out.

-Another scenario that can be illustrated is,you would like to make multiple changes to your environment such as upgrading the underlying web server versions, scaling the environment, modifying the resource allocations etc...
+Another scenario that can be illustrated is, that you would like to make multiple changes to your environment such as upgrading the underlying web server versions, scaling the environment, modifying the resource allocations, etc...

-And you would like to apply a pause to your environment, make the changes and then resumes.
+And you would like to apply a pause to your environment, make the changes, and then resumes.
 So, all the changes are rolled out together.

-All of these capabilities are available with the Kuberetes deployments.
+All of these capabilities are available with the Kubernetes deployments.

 Each container is encapsulated in PODs.
 Multiple set PODs are deployed using replication controllers or replicaset.
 And then comes deployment which is a Kubernetes object that comes higher in the hierarchy.

-The deploymeny provides us with the capability to upgrade the underlying instances seamlessly using rolling updates, undo changes, pause and resume changes as required.
+The deployment provides us with the capability to upgrade the underlying instances seamlessly using rolling updates, undo changes, pause and resume changes as required.

 Replicaset and deployment definition files are similar.

-Except for the kind which is going to be deployment.
+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.

+Therefore, Deployments are recommended instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

 ```properties
 apiVersion: apps/v1